PARENTING PLAN CONFERENCE PROCEDURE – EFFECTIVE MARCH 2022

-A common misperception is that the State of Oklahoma, through the Department of Human Services can handle paternity matters for free and an attorney is not needed.
+A common misconception is that the State of Oklahoma, through the Department of Human Services can handle paternity matters for free and an attorney is not needed.
 The State of Oklahoma can only establish paternity and set forth child support orders and orders for past due child support and medical expenses.
 The issues involving custody, visitation, joint decision making, rights of first refusal and name changes for the minor child, among others, can only be done in state Court.
-For that you will need an experienced attorney and that is where we are here to help.
+For that you will need an experienced private attorney and that is where we are here to help.
 We can help you with your state case in administrative court or in District Court.
 A private attorney also has the ability to enlist all of the services that the State has which include wage garnishments and tax intercepts for the collection of past due support or other support including medical expenses and daycare expenses.

 The most common problem I hear from clients is that the State takes too long or they feel they are not personally represented.
 It is true that the State does NOT represent either party.
 I have a number of friends working for the State and they are great attorneys, however, they are overwhelmed and under budgeted like many of Oklahoma’s governmental agencies.
 Even though the cost is free, the waiting can be months or longer to establish paternity and child support, and then you will still need to register your order with the District Court and file a Petition to establish custody, visitation and a name change, among other things.
 It would be more advantageous to hire an attorney who can do ALL of the things the State can do and everything they can’t, and most importantly, just go to Court in one location and get all the matters handled together?
 If you want someone to who represents your interests in a paternity matter and will work to get your case handled promptly, then call us for an initial consultation.

-Let’s face it, everything changes over time. “omnia mutantur, nihil interit”.
+Let’s face it, everything changes over time. “omnia mutantur, nihil interit”… “Everything changes but nothing is truly lost.”
 Your income or your ex’s incomes increase due to raises or drop due to layoffs, health insurance costs increase, children get older and become more involved with social and sports activities and ex-spouses relocate or remarry, just to name a few of the life changes we all go through.
 Many fact patterns exist that might give rise to a modification to your current Court Order.
 Among the most common modifications of Court orders are the adjustment/increasing of child support.
 Generally, child support may be modified on a change in circumstances.
 Child custody modifications are subject to a higher standard.
 Terminating joint custody plans require yet a different legal standard to be modified.
 There is a myriad of possibilities.
 If you need to register an out of state Court Order and modify it, we handle that as well as every modification that can be thought of.
 Please call me to discuss the facts of your modification case.
 We will discreetly provide you the legal options you have so that you can make the best decision for you and your family.